The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 Backward chaining works best for applications where the possible conclusions are small and clearly defined.
 These systems are often used for diagnosing or classifying patients.
 Each possible conclusion can then be verified against the data to confirm validity.

-Loan analysis, stock market trading, virus detection, warehouse optimization, and airline scheduling are some of the applications of expert systems.
+Loan analysis, virus detection, warehouse optimization, and airline scheduling are some of the applications of expert systems.

 The layered approach of artificial intelligence technologies